GREETINGS FROM VIETNAM

 ESSENTIAL VIETNAM TRAVEL ADVICE

 Vietnam has an extensive public transport system; we used planes, trains, boats, bikes, and automobiles during our eight-day stay.
-Lots of expats and locals drive scooters and mopeds, please be careful with your ankles and do no wear flip flops when riding.
-Taxi drivers will try and rip you off, agree a price and write it down.
-This website includes a neat journey planner for Vietnam.
+Lots of expats and locals drive scooters and mopeds, please be careful with your ankles and do not wear flip flops when riding.
+Taxi drivers will try and rip you off, agree on a price and write it down.

 We organised our visa for Vietnam through the Visa on Arrival scheme.
 There are lots of companies who will try to fleece you regarding the visa.
 Be prepared to queue for your visa when you arrive in Vietnam.
 UK citizens do not actually need VOA anymore if they are visiting for less than 15 days.